Veams/documentation/methodology/instruments/components/methodology__components.md

 # Components

-Components are reusable HTML snippets.
-One page can display multiple components with different content.
+## Components are reusable building blocks of your application.

+> One page can display multiple components with different content.

+### There are four key facts about components that you should be aware of:

 1. Components are always closely related to content.
 2. Component's content are variables and can change in different contexts.